-- Specific logbooks for bycatch, incidental and ETP species capture according to the FAO and ORP protocol (2017-2018). - A software platform was developed for the registry of incidental fishing in the operation of industrial fleets (XV-X). - There are on board vessels protocols for the release and treatment of ETP fauna. - Training programs for crews of fishing vessels.
+- Specific logbook data for bycatch, incidental and ETP species capture according to FAO and ORP protocol (2017-2018). - A software platform developed for the registry of incidental fishing in the operation of industrial fleets (XV-X). - On-board vessel protocols for the release and treatment of ETP fauna. - Training programs for crews of fishing vessels.